esmBot/esmBot/docs/setup.md

 !!! tip

     You can run the bot using Docker or Podman for a somewhat simpler setup experience.
-[Click here to go to the container setup guide.](https://docs.esmbot.net/containers)
+See the [container setup guide](https://docs.esmbot.net/containers).

 ### 1. Install the required native dependencies.